 - Ensure content does not assume a specific season.

-Know your reader.
+Know your readers.
 It’s the only way they will understand you.

 - Who?
-What is the reader’s educational background, age, gender, attitudes?
-What are the benefits and risk for the reader?
+What are the readers’ educational background, age, gender, attitudes?
+What are the benefits and risks for readers?

 - When?
-When will the reader read your message?
+When will the readers read your message?
 How much time will they spend on it?
-When does the reader have to act?
+When do readers have to act?

 - Where?
-Where is the reader in the chain of command?
-Where do they do their work ─ in an office, in the field, at home?
-Where are they receiving the message, and on what type of device or platform?
+Where are readers in the chain of command?
+Where do readers do their work — in an office, in the field, at home?
+Where are they receiving the message and on what type of device or platform?

 - How?
-How interested is the reader in the arrival of your message?
-How will the reader feel about it?
+How interested are readers in the arrival of your message?
+How will readers feel about it?

 - Why?
 Why are you writing?
-Why should the reader respond?
+Why should readers respond?